Tanveernz/tanveernz/README.md

 🧠 About Me

-🌱 Currently learning and building with Docker, Kubernetes, CI/CD, and Cloud Platforms (AWS/Azure)

-🛠️ Hands-on with infrastructure as code (Terraform, Ansible) and monitoring tools (Prometheus, Grafana)

-💡 Strong believer in “Automate Everything” and “Learn by Doing”

-🎯 Goal: Become a Full Stack + DevOps Engineer skilled in both development and deployment

-📫 Reach me at: tanveernawaz@outlook.com
+🌱 Currently learning and building with Docker, Kubernetes, CI/CD, and Cloud Platforms (AWS/Azure) 🛠️ Hands-on with infrastructure as code (Terraform, Ansible) and monitoring tools (Prometheus, Grafana) 💡 Strong believer in “Automate Everything” and “Learn by Doing” 🎯 Goal:DevOps Engineer skilled in both development and deployment 📫 Reach me at: tanveernawaz@outlook.com

 ⚒️ Tech Stack